robertbraeutigam/scan/README.md

 These are the main considerations driving the design of this protocol:

 - **Security first**!
-State-of-the-art end-to-end encryption, perfect forward secrecy, etc., as simply as possible with no complex certificate management nor third-party involvment.
+State-of-the-art end-to-end encryption, perfect forward secrecy, etc., as simply as possible with no complex certificate management nor third-party involvement.
 - **Minimal effort** implementations.
 The effort to implement compatible devices should be linear to the extent of features the device will support.
 I.e. simple devices (like a Light source or a Button) should be almost no effort to implement, while